nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/02_Basic_Principles_Background/02_Model_Views_Diagrams/README.md

 	Figure 2.3 Different views of an object

 The same is true for the model of a building.
 If a new wing is added to an existing building various views are affected, including the floor plan, the different exterior views, and the 3D-model made from wood.
 Figure 2.3 illustrates this in a schematic manner.
-In The Models of our Case Study, we specifically address the relationships between the models we use in this book.
-The different views within each model are described in more detail in Modeling Business Systems, Modeling IT Systems and Modeling for System Integration.
+In <b>The Models of our Case Study</b>, we specifically address the relationships between the models we use in this book.
+The different views within each model are described in more detail in <b>Modeling Business Systems</b>, <b>Modeling IT Systems</b> and <b>Modeling for System Integration</b>.

 ## Why do we Need Models?

 As a general rule, a model of a system has to perform the following tasks:

-Communication between all involved parties: In order to build the right system, it is essential that all involved parties think along the same lines.
+<b>Communication</b> between all involved parties: In order to build the right system, it is essential that all involved parties think along the same lines.
 It is particularly important that everyone understands the terminology used, that customers agree upon the same requirements, that developers understand these requirements, and that the decisions made can still be understood months later.

-Visualization of all facts for customers, experts, and users: All accumulated facts relevant to the system need to be presented in such a way that everyone concerned can understand them.
+<b>Visualization</b> of all facts for customers, experts, and users: All accumulated facts relevant to the system need to be presented in such a way that everyone concerned can understand them.
 However, according to our real-life experience, we often hit a wall of resistance when we want to communicate with diagrams instead of text.
 It is necessary to overcome this resistance.
 Behind it is often a fear of the unknown; and the diagrams might look a bit complicated at first.
 Therefore, this book contains directions on how to read each diagram.

-Verification of facts in terms of completeness, consistency, and correctness: A (more or less) formal model makes it possible to verify the facts obtained for completeness, consistency, and correctness.
+<b>Verification</b> of facts in terms of completeness, consistency, and correctness: A (more or less) formal model makes it possible to verify the facts obtained for completeness, consistency, and correctness.
 In particular, the clear depiction of interrelationships makes it possible to ask specific questions, and to answer them.
 We will list these questions with each diagram.

 ![Scene_2](images/Scene_2.jpg)